tt-isv-org/scc/article-intro/README.md

-# OpenShift Security Practices using SCC
+# Red Hat OpenShift security practices using security context contraints

-To better understand how both Role-Based Access Control (**RBAC**) and Security Context Contraints (**SCC**) are used to control access on an OpenShift Container Platform, let's walk-through a common deployment scenario.
+To better understand how Security Context Contraints (**SCC**) are used to control access on a Red Hat OpenShift Container Platform, let's walk-through a common deployment scenario.

-First, let's identify the personas that are typically involved in the process of developing an application, configuring a pod to contain the application, and then deploying that pod on an OpenShift Container Platform.
+First, let's identify the personas that are typically involved in the process of developing an application, configuring a pod to contain the application, and then deploying that application on OpenShift.

-* **Programmer** - responsible for developing the app or service that will run in the pod.
+* **Programmer** - responsible for developing the application or service that will run in the pod.
-* **Deployer** - responsible for creating the deployment manifest that will define how the pod will be deployed and run.
+* **Deployer** - responsible for creating the deployment manifest that will define how the application will be run.
 * **OpenShift User** - a user account granted deployment permissions by the OpenShift administrator.
-* **OpenShift Service Account** - created to be associated with SCC capabilities.
+* **OpenShift Service Account** - created to be associated with one or more SCCs.
-* **Administrator** - ensures the security of the OpenShift platform by granting access to protected resources only as needed.
+* **OpenShift Administrator** - ensures the security of the OpenShift platform by granting access to protected resources only as needed.

-Administrators use **RBAC** resources to control user access.
-In our example, the administrator will grant the "deployer" the permission to deploy pods.
-We won't worry about permissions for the "programmer" since they don't typically need access to the cluster.
+Administrators use Role-Based Access Control (**RBAC**) resources to control user access.
+In our scenario, the administrator will create an **OpenShift User** account that has the permission to deploy pods.
+The **Deployer** can then use that account to create and deploy the pod on OpenShift.
+The **Deployer** performs this task by creating a deployment manifest, which links to the application and provides instructions on how the application should be deployed and ran.

-If the application is a typical stateless workload, the "deployer" will generate a basic deployment manifest, and the pod will be deployed without any issues.
+If the application is a typical stateless workload (i.e. requiring no special permissions), the **Deployer** will generate a basic deployment manifest, and the pod will be deployed without any issues.

-But what if the application requires access to protected resources such as local storage, networking services, or user/group identities **[SITE BETTER/CLEARER USE CASES]**?
-This will require that the "deployer" specifies in the manifest for the pod to request protected capabilities.
-Then how does the cluster decide whether or not to grant the pod the capabilities it requests?
-This is where SCCs come into play.
+But what if the application requires access to protected resources such as local storage, networking services, or needs to run under specific user or group identities?
+In this case the **Deployer** will need to enhance the deployment manifest to request the additional privileges.
+And who gets to decide if the requests should be allowed or not?
+This is where SCCs and RBAC come into play.

-SCCs are associated with users, groups, and/or service accounts, typically via RBAC roles.
-When a pod is deployed, the SCCs associated with the user or service account that owns the pod (typically the one used to deploy the pod) specify which protected resources the pod can access.
-If the SCCs allow all of the capabilities that the pod requests, the pod is allowed to start running; otherwise, starting the pod fails.
+The SCC specifies what privileges are allowed, what user and group IDs can be assigned, and what additional capabilities can be granted.
+SCCs are associated with users, groups, and/or service accounts - typically via RBAC roles.
+Therefore, when the **Deployer** attempts to deploy the pod, the SCC invoked is the one associated with the role assigned to the **OpenShift User** account.

+>**NOTE**: Another way to associate a deployment manifest with an SCC is by specifying an **OpenShift Service Account** name in the manifest.
+This will be discussed later in the article.

+If the SCC allows all of the requested capabilities made by the deployment manifest, the deployment is created and the pod/application is run.

+>**NOTE**: As mentioned previously, there are multiple ways that a deployment manifest can request additional privileges, access, and capabilities.
+Throughout this article we will refer to all these request types collectively as simply "capabilities".

-If the pod is denied the requested capabilities, the "administrator" will need to:
+If the pod is denied the requested capabilities, the **OpenShift Administrator** will need to:

-* determine that the requested capabilities in the manifest are in fact needed.
+* Determine if the additional requests made in the manifest are in fact needed.
-* determine what SCC will allow the requested capabilities, or if none exist, create a new one.
+* Determine what SCC will allow the requested capabilities, or if none exist, create a new one.
-* assign the SCC to a role for the appropriate users, groups, and/or service accounts, or create such a role if needed.
+* Assign the SCC to a role for the appropriate users, groups, and/or service accounts, or create such a role if needed.
-* assign the "deployer" to this new role.
+* Assign the new role to the **OpenShift User** account.

-Here is an overview of how roles and SCCs are involved in the deployment process:
+Here is an overview of how user and service accounts, roles, and SCCs are involved in the deployment process:

 ![flow](images/flow.png)

-1. External to the OpenShift container platform, the **Programmer** develops an application or service, and ...
+1. The **Programmer** develops an application or service, and ...
-1. Delivers the application to the **Deployer**, who creates a pod deployment manifest for the application.
+1. Delivers the application to the **Deployer**, who creates a deployment manifest for the application.
-1. Internal to the OpenShift container platform, The **RBAC/Cluster Administrator** creates roles which are assigned a security context constraint.
+1. The **OpenShift Administrator** creates roles which are assigned a security context constraint.
-1. The **RBAC/Cluster Administrator** creates an **OpensShift User Account** and assigns it a role that provides deployment permissions.
-Also created is an **OpenShift Service Account**.
-Both have roles that point to one or more SCCs.
+1. The **OpenShift Administrator** creates an **OpenShift User Account** and assigns it a role that provides deployment permissions.
+Also created is an **OpenShift Service Account** that is associated with one or more SCCs.
-1. The **Deployer** logs into OpenShift using the new user account, and deploys the application using the deployment manifest.
-The manifest may contain a request for additional capabilities, and may reference which service account to use when deploying the pod.
+1. The **Deployer** logs into OpenShift using the new **OpenShift User Account**, and deploys the application using the deployment manifest.
+The manifest may contain a request for additional capabilities, and may reference which **OpenShift Service Account** to use when deploying the pod.
-1. OpenShift processes the manifest and deploys the pod.
-The deployment process will compare the capabilites requested by the pod against the capabilites allowed by the SCC that is associated with the referenced **OpenShift Service Account**.
+1. OpenShift processes the manifest and attempts to deploy the pod.
+The deployment process will compare the capabilities requested by the deployment manifest against the capabilities allowed by the associated SCCs.
-1. If the associated SCC can NOT provide all of the capabilities the pod requests, the cluster will not allow the pod to be deployed.
+1. If the associated SCC cannot provide all of the capabilities the deployment manifest requests, the deployment will fail.
-1. Otherwise, the cluster will allow the pod to start and run the application.
+1. Otherwise, the deployment will create the pod and run the application.

+TODO: do we need more detail on the actual deployment? what actually fails - deployment, pod creation, pod starting...

+Now that we have a high-level view of how deployment manifests work with SCCs on an OpenShift container platform, let's dig into the details.

 ## Capabilities requested vs. capabilities allowed